OpenTreeOfLife/reference-taxonomy/doc/scripting.md

 name is ambiguous (a homonym), use the second form, which provides context.
 The context can be any ancestor of the intended taxon.

+It is also possible to use a taxon identifier:

+    ott.taxon("173133")

-To add a new taxon, provide its name, rank, and source information.
-The source information should be a URL specific to that taxon.
+To add a new taxon, just provide its name, rank, and source information.
+The source information should be a URL that is specific to that taxon.

     ott.newTaxon("Euacris", "genus", "http://mongotax.org/12345")